 There are 12 tube lines, each with their own name and colour.
 Tube maps can be downloaded in pdf format from the TFL website.

-There are 9 travel zones from zone 1 as the most central, and moving outwards.
+There are 9 travel zones, with zone 1 being the most central, and moving outwards.
 The further into each zone you go from the centre, the more expensive it will be to get there.
 Zones 6 to 9 are on the outskirts of town.

 As mentioned, the tube is not a 24 hour service so it worth checking to see if tube trains are running if you want to travel very early or very late.
-It is also worth avoiding peak travel times and checking if there are any delays or diversions on your route.
+It is also worth avoiding peak travel times and checking if there are any delays or diversions on your route if you have to be somewhere at a certain time and want to avoid surprises.
 TfL offer a journey planner on their website.

 Take care on the platform and keep yourself, bags, belongings and children well behind the yellow line.
 It is customary to wait for passengers to get off a tube train, before the people on the platform get on.
-It is chaotic and unpleasant for everybody if the people on the platform all surge forward as soon as the train comes to a stop, blocking the way for those who want to get off.
+It is chaotic and unpleasant when the people on the platform surge forward as soon as the train comes to a stop, blocking the way for those who want to get off.

 London Overground is a suburban rail network run by Transport for London with the trains running over ground and beyond the tube network.
 You can use your Oyster card as a means of payment on these trains and they inter-connect with the tube.
 They are represented by the colour orange on a tube or train map.
 Overground maps can also be found on the TFL website.